mcaceresb/stata-shasum/README.md

 This package provides a C wrapper for the hash functions (checksums) in the OpenSSL library, namely MD5, SHA1, SHA224, SHA256, SHA384, and SHA512.
-It also includes a short wrapper for Python's hashlib functions (Stata 16+ only; this is specially convenient if you have difficulty compiling the plugin).
+It also includes a short wrapper for Python's hashlib functions (python is only available from Stata 16+, but this is specially convenient if you have difficulty compiling the plugin).

 `version 0.2.2 11Oct2022`